William O. Douglas: Presidential politics

 When, in early 1944, President Franklin D. Roosevelt decided not to support the renomination of Vice President Henry A. Wallace at the party's national convention, a short list of possible replacements was drafted.
 The names on the list included former senator and Supreme Court justice James F. Byrnes of South Carolina, former senator (and future Supreme Court justice) Sherman Minton, former governor and high commissioner to the Philippines Paul McNutt of Indiana, House speaker Sam Rayburn of Texas, Senator Alben W. Barkley of Kentucky, Senator Harry S. Truman of Missouri, and Douglas.

 Five days before the vice presidential nominee was to be chosen at the convention, on July 15, Committee chairman Robert E. Hannegan received a letter from Roosevelt stating that his choice for the nominee would be either "Harry Truman or Bill Douglas".
 After Hannegan released the letter to the convention on July 20, the nomination went without incident, and Truman was nominated on the second ballot.
 Douglas received two votes on the second ballot and none on the first.

 After the convention, Douglas's supporters spread the rumor that the note sent to Hannegan had read "Bill Douglas or Harry Truman", not the other way around.
-These supporters claimed that Hannegan, a Truman supporter, feared that Douglas's nomination would drive Southern white voters away from the ticket (Douglas had a strong anti-segregation record on the Supreme Court) and had switched the names to suggest that Truman was Roosevelt's real choice.
+These supporters claimed that Hannegan, a Truman backer, feared that Douglas's nomination would drive Southern white voters away from the ticket (Douglas had a strong anti-segregation record on the Supreme Court) and had switched the names to suggest that Truman was Roosevelt's real choice.

 By 1948, Douglas's presidential aspirations were rekindled by Truman's low popularity, after he had succeeded Roosevelt in 1945.
 Many Democrats, believing that Truman could not be elected in November, began trying to find a replacement candidate.
 Attempts were made to draft popular retired General Dwight D. Eisenhower, a war hero, for the nomination.
 A "Draft Douglas" campaign, complete with souvenir buttons and hats, sprang up in New Hampshire and several other primary states.
 Douglas campaigned for the nomination for a short time, but he soon withdrew his name from consideration.

 In the end, Eisenhower refused to be drafted, and Truman won nomination easily.
 Although Truman approached Douglas about the vice presidential nomination, the justice turned him down.
 Douglas's close associate Tommy Corcoran was later heard to ask, "Why be a number two man to a number two man?"
 Truman selected Senator Alben W. Barkley and the two won the election.